wechto/paper/README.md

   existing inference frameworks and their algorithms pose significant challenges for learning optimal policies, for example, the lack of mode capturing behaviour in pseudo-likelihood methods, difficulties learning deterministic policies in maximum entropy RL based approaches, and a lack of analysis when function approximators are used.

-  :curly_loop: [MAXIMUM A POSTERIORI POLICY OPTIMISATION](https://openreview.net/pdf?id=S1ANxQW0b) :+1: :fire:  :droplet:  ​
+  :curly_loop: [MAXIMUM A POSTERIORI POLICY OPTIMISATION](https://openreview.net/pdf?id=S1ANxQW0b) :+1: :fire:  :droplet:  :volcano:  ​

   MPO based on coordinate ascent on a relativeentropy objective.
 We show that several existing methods can directly be related to our derivation.